realA10001986/Time-Circuits-Display/README.md

 *If your TCD previously ran a firmware from CircuitSetup (ie. pre-installed or downloaded from their github), a re-installation of the audio files **from this repository** is required.
 You cannot use CircuitSetup's audio files with the firmware available here, or vice versa.*

-- Download "install/sound-pack-xxxxxxxx.zip" and extract it to the root directory of of a FAT32 formatted SD card; the mp3 files need to be in the top-most folder on the SD, I stress this because some unzip tools create a directory in which they put the files.
+- Download "install/sound-pack-xxxxxxxx.zip" and extract it to the root directory of of a FAT32 formatted SD card; the file(s) need to be in the top-most folder on the SD, I stress this because some unzip tools create a directory in which they put the files.
 - power down the TCD,
 - insert this SD card into the device's slot and
 - power up the TCD.